seacevedo/rekt_qa_system/README.md

 # Rekt-Chat

 This cryptocurrency space is ridden with hacks and exploits, and as such it has been heavily criticized.
 Many articles, webistes, blogs, and the like have been written about the crypto space shortcomings.
 One such website is https://www.web3isgoinggreat.com/, a project by Molly White, that displays the hacks that involve in this new technology.
 This project aims to use Retrieval-Augemented Generation (RAG) to synthesize the hack data provided by https://www.web3isgoinggreat.com/ to generate a knowledgebase that can be queried by a user to explore these hacks and aid in learning.
+We will use the LLAMA 3.1 Model to generate responses to a user's question in a containerized application.

 # Technologies and Requirements